 Seaside Heights Boardwalk Entertainment

 The Seaside Heights boardwalk isn’t just rides and food.
 Every Wednesday night in July and August, the town puts on a fireworks show that you can watch from pretty much anywhere on the boards.
 The spot right outside Lucky Leo’s is particularly good.
-There are also movie nights on the beach, bonfires, and live musical acts on other nights throughout the summer.

 Seaside Heights Boardwalk Bars